usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 Competition Interface
 ---------------------

 The competition interface for :tuto:`tutorial 1` is shown in :numref:`competitioninterface-tutorial1`.
 The majority of the code for the tutorials will be located inside of the CompetitionInterface class which is inherited from the rclpy Node class.
-This class is part of a python module with the same name as the ROS package (ariac_tutorials).
+This class is part of a python module with the same name as the ROS package (:file:`ariac_tutorials`).

 .. code-block:: python
     :caption: competition_interface.py